Clinical Documentation Specialist

 Broward College

 The associate’s of science in health information technology at Broward College also includes coding and billing coursework.
 This two-year degree is offered in a hybrid online and in-person format.
 The health information technology courses are offered in a strict sequence that students must adhere to to complete their education on schedule.
-General education coursework, required for the associate’s degree, is more flexible and can be taken online, in-person, or on weekends and in the evenings.
+General education coursework required for the associate’s degree is more flexible and can be taken online, in-person, or on weekends and evenings.

-Upon completing this program, students are eligible to sit for the Registered Health Information Technician (RHIT) exam, which can be useful in a career as a clinical documentation specialist.
+Upon completing this program, students are eligible to sit for the Registered Health Information Technician (RHIT) exam, which can be helpful in a career as a clinical documentation specialist.

-As part of the program, students will delve into topics such as electronic medical records and technology; health data concepts; health information systems; health records law; health statistics; introduction to health science; pathophysiology and pharmacology; performance improvement; reimbursement methodology; and supervision & organizational life.
+As part of the program, students will delve into topics such as electronic medical records and technology, health data concepts, health information systems, health records law, health statistics, an introduction to health science, pathophysiology and pharmacology, performance improvement, reimbursement methodology, and supervision and organizational life.
 The program consists of 70 credits.

 • Location: Ft.
 Lauderdale, FL